This page is about car accident claims involving Progressive Insurance in Maryland.

 Should I Settle My Car Accident Claim with Progressive or File a Lawsuit?

-After receiving a low settlement offer from Progressive, what is the next step?
+What is the next step after receiving a low settlement offer from Progressive?
 Filing a lawsuit is usually the best way to get the money you deserve.
 Depending on a client’s wishes, a lawyer may send in a demand package and wait for Progressive to reply with a settlement offer, or the lawyer may simply file suit without wasting time waiting for a settlement offer that is likely to be insultingly low.

 “Progressive insurance adjusters in Maryland become more reasonable after a lawsuit is filed.”